 You must appear in court to fight your traffic ticket.
 If you cannot appear on the date listed on your citation, call the Clerk of Court and ask for a new hearing date.
 It may or may not be granted; or, in some cases, a traffic ticket attorney may be allowed to appear for you.

 Consulting a traffic ticket lawyer in North Carolina can increase your chances of reaching a plea bargain agreement for reduced charges, or for having the traffic ticket dismissed.
 This may not only prevent your NC driver's license from getting suspended, but also spare you from increased car insurance rates.

 After entering a "not guilty" plea, the presiding judge will issue a trial date.
 Until then, you'll need to build your case.
 Strongly consider getting legal counsel to handle your defense if your budget allows.
 Otherwise, you'll need to contact witnesses and gather facts yourself.

 Negotiate a Plea Deal

-This is when hiring a lawyer familiar with traffic court and NC traffic laws can be a big help.
+This is when hiring a traffic ticket lawyer in NC can be a big help.
 On the day of your trial, before your case is called, you will have the opportunity to negotiate with the assistant district attorney (ADA).
-Depending on your case, the ADA may be willing to dismiss a moving violation in exchange for a guilty plea to a non-moving violation, which would spare you points on your driver's license and increased car insurance rates.
+Depending on your case, the ADA may be willing to dismiss a moving violation in exchange for a "guilty" plea to a non-moving violation, which would spare you points on your driver's license and increased car insurance rates.

-Otherwise, you could experience an unnecessary jump in your auto insurance rates if a speeding ticket the court dismissed erroneously stays on your driving record.
+Otherwise, you could experience an unnecessary jump in your auto insurance rates if a traffic ticket (including speeding tickets) the court dismissed erroneously stays on your NC driving record.
 Check our page on North Carolina's point system for a better understanding of points and their repercussions.